 And finally…Do it again!

-Remote usability testing is a way to get opinions of users and valuable insights when budgets are tight, time is limited, or testers live across the globe.
+Remote usability testing is a way to get the opinions of users and valuable insights when budgets are tight, time is limited, or testers live around the globe.
 Even though remote testing cannot entirely overtake in-person usability testing just yet, it is a great substitute.

-Try it now by yourself with UXtweak’s 30-day free trial.
+Try it now for yourself with UXtweak’s 14-day free trial.
 Register here!